Short on time? Follow these expert tips that can help social media managers and digital agencies save time and energy in their social media workflow.

 I use a third-party social media tool so I can tackle engagement for all my clients in the same place.
 That saves me from opening multiple browser windows, signing in and out of accounts, and switching between my laptop and smartphone.

 Customers and followers often tag my clients on social media.
 But many other important conversations never result in a mention.
 That’s why social listening is critical.
 It’s essential for following discussions about my clients’ brands, their niches, and their competitors.

 I set aside time for social listening at least a few times a week.
 I often plan daily social listening sessions during major campaigns or for clients who tend to get a lot of buzz.
 With a social media management dashboard, I can set up searches to monitor keywords and hashtags.
 I can also track users who often join these conversations and build relationships.

 At least once a month, I pull analytics and prepare reports for my clients.
 When creating social media reports, I include key data like:

 Making time for all your social media management tasks doesn’t have to be as difficult as it might seem.
-With a timesaving social media workflow, you can juggle your to-do list effectively while keeping your eyes on the prize.
+With a time-saving social media workflow, you can juggle your to-do list effectively while you keep your eyes on the prize.